 - Parents or siblings with allergies

 - A home or job where you’re exposed to allergens (allergy triggers) on a regular basis

 - A mother who smoked before your first birthday

 Most people get hay fever before they turn 20, but it can happen at any age.
 People of any background anywhere on the globe can get it.

 If it seems like you have symptoms no matter what the season, you may have perennial allergic rhinitis.
-Indoor allergy triggers like pet hair, dust mites, mold, and cockroaches are to blame.
+Indoor allergy triggers like pet hair (especially from cats), dust mites, mold, and cockroaches are to blame.
 If you have both seasonal and perennial rhinitis, your symptoms will worsen when pollen counts are high.
 More than two-thirds of springtime allergy sufferers do.

 You can also develop allergies to other things in the air around you, like smoke, perfume, and car exhaust.

 When to Seek Help